 How to relieve stress: proven tips and techniques

-Since testosterone replacement therapy is only available by prescription, you may want to look into natural testosterone supplements.
-The research is limited, but some studies suggest that certain supplements may be able to help support testosterone, including:
+Research on testosterone supplements is limited, but some studies suggest that certain ingredients in supplements may help support testosterone, including:

 - Vitamin D: Some research suggests that people with low testosterone and low vitamin D levels may benefit from taking vitamin D supplements.
-However, other studies offer conflicting results, and more data is needed.
-If you have low levels of testosterone, consider having your vitamin D levels checked and talk to your healthcare provider about vitamin D supplementation (Pilz, 2011; Lerchbaum, 2017).
+However, other studies offer conflicting results, and more research is needed.
+If you have low levels of testosterone, consider having your vitamin D levels checked with a blood test and talk to your healthcare provider about vitamin D supplementation (Pilz, 2011; Lerchbaum, 2017).

-- Zinc: Zinc affects the hormone responsible for stimulating testosterone production, luteinizing hormone (LH).
+- Zinc: Zinc positively affects the hormone responsible for stimulating testosterone production, luteinizing hormone (LH).
 It also helps convert testosterone to DHT.
-Currently, there is not a lot of research around whether zinc supplementation can support testosterone levels, but it may be worth exploring taking supplements if your zinc levels are low (Zamir, 2021).
+Currently, there’s not much research on whether zinc supplementation impacts testosterone levels, but it may be worth exploring if your zinc levels are low (Zamir, 2021).

 - DHEA: Dehydroepiandrosterone, or DHEA, is a hormone produced in the adrenal glands.
 It is the precursor to the precursors of testosterone.
 This means it may increase levels of the hormones that eventually become testosterone (like androstenedione and androstenediol), but it does not seem to affect testosterone levels directly (Kovac, 2016).